Society of Mary (Marists): Foundation

-Joel Matthias Konzen, a Marist Brother, has served as an auxiliary bishop of the Archdiocese of Atlanta since 2018.

-Other areas

 In Great Britain, the Marist foundations began as early as 1850 at the request of Nicholas Cardinal Wiseman, Archbishop of Westminster, but have not grown beyond three colleges and five parishes.
 In the United States, the Society of Mary took a firmer hold.
 From Louisiana, whither Archbishop Odin called them in 1863 to take charge of a French parish and college, the Marists passed into eleven states and branched off into Mexico, and, although continuing to minister to a number of French speaking communities, did not limit their action there but took up other ministries and apostolates.
 They operate the Lourdes Center in Boston, Massachusetts, established in 1950 by Richard Cardinal Cushing and Bishop Pierre-Marie Theas to distribute Lourdes water in the United States.